bcmi/CaGNet-Zero-Shot-Semantic-Segmentation/README.md

   - **Inductive or Transductive:**

-    Inductive, i.e., no test samples (images and annotations) are available during training (including finetuning).
+    Inductive  ->  No test samples (images and annotations) are available during training (including finetuning).

   - **Generalized or Non-generalized**:

-    Generalized, i.e., both seen and unseen categories can appear in test samples.
+    Generalized  ->  Both seen and unseen categories can appear in test samples.

   - **Baselines:**